 Under current practice, in order to obtain a filing date for an application other than a PCT national phase application, an applicant needs to pay the filing fee and provide a document in English or French that on its face appears to describe an invention.

-Under the new Act and Rules, it will be possible to submit a translation of a specification into English or French after filing as late as 2 months after receipt of a notice from the Office requisitioning the translation.
+Under the new Act and Rules, it will be possible to submit a translation of a specification into English or French after filing as late as two months after receipt of a notice from the Office requisitioning the translation.
 Further, by paying a $150 late fee, it will be possible to defer paying the filing fee at filing.
-If the filing fee is not paid at filing, the Patent Office will issue a notice requesting payment and the applicant will have up to 3 months from the date of that notice to pay the filing fee and late fee without loss of filing date.
+If the filing fee is not paid at filing, the Patent Office will issue a notice requesting payment and the applicant will have up to three months from the date of that notice to pay the filing fee and late fee without loss of filing date.

 It will not be possible, however, to defer paying the filing fee when requesting national entry into Canada.
 The basic national fee, which is identical to the filing fee for a non-PCT national phase application, will need to be paid in order to secure national entry into Canada subject to an exception where an applicant makes an unsuccessful attempt to pay the fee at entry.
 Similarly, it will not be possible to submit a translation of an application after national entry.
 Rather, submitting an English or French translation of the international application will be a national phase entry requirement.

 Adding Matter to an Application